jdupl/sm.net/README.md

 To avoid having 10.2.0.1 as your main DNS, it is recommended to use Unbound.

 The example below will forward all DNS requests to `8.8.8.8` except for `sm`.
-All domains ending with `sm` will use our custom DNS server.
+All domains ending with `sm` will use the VPN's DNS server.

 ```
 server: